-- bows shall have a minimum draw weight of 45 pounds; - arrowheads shall have two or more sharp cutting edges that cannot pass through a 7/8 inch ring; - arrows shall be a minimum of 20 inches in length from the tip of the arrowhead to the tip of the nock, and must weigh at least 300 grains.
+- bows shall have a minimum draw weight of 45 pounds; - arrowheads shall have two or more sharp cutting edges; - and arrows must weigh at least 300 grains.

 A person who has obtained an archery big game permit shall:

 - use only archery equipment authorized in this regulation ("Archery Equipment") during the archery hunt to take the species authorized on the permit; and - not possess or be in control of a rifle, handgun, shotgun or muzzleloader while in the field during an archery hunt.